-3 weeks pregnant (gestational age), your fertilized egg is traveling through one of your fallopian tubes.
-You are pregnant, but will not be able to feel it - just yet.
+When you are 3 weeks pregnant, your fertilized egg is traveling through one of your fallopian tubes.
+You are pregnant, but will not be able to feel it – just yet.
 But already during next week, you might notice the very first signs of being pregnant.

 Wavering between hope and despair is common and natural during this week.
 Waiting for that positive pregnancy test is tough!

-The cell division that is happening in your body occurs approximately 30 hours after fertilization starting with dividing of 2 cells, then 4 and so on as your egg moves its way through your fallopian tube to your waiting uterus.
+The cell division that is happening in your body occurs approximately 30 hours after fertilization.
+It starts with dividing of 2 cells, then 4 and so on as your egg moves its way through your fallopian tube to your waiting uterus.
 Once it reaches your uterine wall, the egg has become a massive ball of cells and is referred to as a morula.

 The morula will become hollow in order to fill with fluid and change into what we know now as a blastocyst.
 It can take nearly the remainder of the week for the blastocyst to attach itself to the lining of your uterus, also known as the endometrium.

-At the very end of this week or during of the 4th week of pregnancy, your egg will have implanted - Welcome home little one!
+At the very end of this week or during the 4th week of pregnancy, your egg will have implanted.
+Welcome home little one!

 Yes, implantation – the big “happening” when 3 or 4 weeks pregnant, when does it actually occur?